Long Beach, New York

-Long Beach is an oceanfront city in Nassau County in New York, United States.
+Long Beach is an oceanfront city in Nassau County, New York, United States.
 It takes up a central section of the Long Beach Barrier Island, which is the westernmost of the outer barrier islands off Long Island's South Shore.
-As of the 2020 Census, the city's population was 35,029, up from the 2019 estimate of 33,454.
-It was incorporated in 1922, and is nicknamed "The City by the Sea" (the Latin form, Civitas ad mare, is the city's motto).
+As of the 2020 Census, the city's population was 35,029.

+The City of Long Beach was incorporated in 1922, and is nicknamed "The City by the Sea" (the Latin form, Civitas ad mare, is the city's motto).
 The Long Beach Barrier Island is surrounded by Reynolds Channel to the north, east and west, and the Atlantic Ocean to the south.

-In 2022, Long Beach was named the best East Coast beach town for a summer getaway by Time Out magazine.
+In 2022, Long Beach was named one of the best East Coast towns for a summer getaway by Time Out magazine.

 History

 Pre-settlement

 The city of Long Beach's first inhabitants were the Algonquian-speaking Lenape, who sold the area to English colonists in 1643.
 From that time, while the barrier island was used by baymen and farmers for fishing and harvesting salt hay, no one lived there year-round for more than two centuries.
-The bark Mexico, carrying Irish immigrants to New York, ran ashore on New Year's Day.
+The barque Mexico, carrying Irish immigrants to New York, ran aground on a sandbar 200 yards off of Long Beach on January 2, 1837; 115 of its passengers would freeze to death on the deck of the ship.

 Austin Corbin, a builder from Brooklyn, was the first to attempt to develop the island as a resort.
 He formed a partnership with the Long Island Rail Road (LIRR) to finance the New York and Long Beach Railroad Co., which laid track from Lynbrook to Long Beach in 1880.
 That same year, Corbin opened Long Beach Hotel, a row of 27 cottages along a 1100 ft strip of beach, which he claimed was the world's largest hotel.
 In its first season, the railroad brought 300,000 visitors to Long Island.
 By the next spring, tracks had been laid the length of the island, but they were removed in 1894 after repeated washouts from winter storms.